sbaresearch/featurecloud-k-anonymity-app/README.md

 ### Config File Options

 #### Local dataset
-The input data should include a CSV file containing the dataset to be anonymized and a folder containing the generalization hierarchy for each quasi-identifier as a CSV file.
+The input data should include a CSV file containing the dataset to be anonymized and a folder containing the hierarchy for each quasi-identifier as a CSV file.
 The user should specify a unique delimiter for all CSV files.

 #### ARX - Attributes
 For each attribute in the input dataset, the user can define the following parameters: